Nightpl3x/ISCD/README.md

 #####
 "\ColiChecker\env\Lib\site-packages\"

-to resolve import issues, so whenver making changes to one of these folders you need to update the other one as well.
+to resolve import issues, so whenever making changes to one of these folders you need to update the other one as well.
+Alternatively you may change the import structure inside the MRCNN_Balloon.py and MRCNN_Coco.py files so they may directly import from inside the Mask_RCNN directory.